 Using hemlock mulch around ornamental plants and trees is a healthy and attractive soil amendment.
 But can you use hemlock mulch in a vegetable garden?
-Hemlock mulch on veggies will not harm the food, but the thick pieces compost in more slowly than other soil amendments and actually reduces the available nitrogen in soil as it breaks down.
+Hemlock mulch on veggies will not harm the food, but the thick pieces compost more slowly than other soil amendments and actually reduce the available nitrogen in soil as it breaks down.

 A better choice would be manure, nut hulls, grass clippings or even straw, all of which will break down and add nutrients to the soil more quickly.
 If you are in a pinch, however, you can certainly use hemlock mulch on veggies without fear of it tainting your produce.